Large global solutions for nonlinear Schr\"odinger equations II, mass-supercritical, energy-subcritical cases: The incoming/outgoing waves

 \subsection{Basic properties of the incoming/outgoing functions}

 First, we give the estimates on the following oscillatory integrals.
-The first two can be regards as some asymptotic behavior of the restricted forms of $J(r)$. \begin{lem} Let $d=3,4,5$.
-There exist constants $c_1(d),c_2(d),c_3(d)\in \C$, such that when $r\to +\infty$,
+The first two can be regarded as some asymptotic behaviors of the restricted forms of $J(r)$. \begin{lem} Let $d=3,4,5$.
+There exists constant $c\in \C$ only depending on $d$, such that when $r\to +\infty$,

 and

 \end{lem}